-Pennsylvania Dutch is a unique language that’s a blend of several other languages and cultures.
+Pennsylvania Dutch is a unique language that’s a blend of several other languages.
 Pennsylvania Dutch is spoken in areas of The United States and Canada.

 The Pennsylvania Dutch language goes by a variety of names—depending on who you ask.

-💡 Since many native speakers do not have a need to name their own language, the easiest way to find out if someone speaks Pennsylvania Dutch is to ask them: Kensht du Deitsh?
-(Do you know Deitsh?)
+💡 Since many native speakers do not have a need to name their own language, the easiest way to find out if someone speaks Pennsylvania Dutch is to ask them: Kansht du Deitsh?
+(Can you speak Deitsh?)

 How would you describe the Pennsylvania Dutch language?